First, some things to think about when it comes to packing light for Hawaii.

 Snorkeling accidents like these are good reasons to pack a few bandages in a ziplock bag.

-It could be even better to have some waterproof bandages like these too so you can be in the water without worry even if you do get cut!
+It could be even better to have some waterproof bandages too so you can be in the water without worry even if you do get cut!
 (You know, that thing about whether it may or may not be true that blood attracts sharks – shark attacks in Hawaii are rare, but they do happen.)

 Otherwise, if you’re at a beach with a lifeguard, a lifeguard should be able to provide you with some basic first aid supplies.